stennety/mywebsite/_posts/2021-12-11-indieweb-included.md

 tags: [html, code, blogging, indieweb, microformats, seo, paulfosterdesign]
 ---

-In my [2017 year review](/blog/year-review-2017/), I expressed my frustration:
+In my [2017 year review](/blog/year-review-2017/), I expressed my frustration with content discovery via third-party sites.

 > Content takes time to put together and it has become a little frustrating that algorithms are now firmly in the middle, deciding to show content that I have shared and made available.
 The non-chronological feed is a lottery.